 In smog-free rural areas, normal rainfall should be enough to keep your solar panels clean so they can function to proper efficiency.

 If your yard contains an abundance of deciduous trees that shed their leaves every fall, you might need brush the fallen leaves off your solar panels, as they could prevent the sunlight from reaching the panel surfaces.
 Even some evergreens routinely shed their needles.
-A few swipes with a broom should do the trick as a routine maintenance procedure.
+A few swipes with a broom should do the trick as a routine maintenance procedure and prevent solar panel problems.

 Thankfully, photovoltaic panels operate on sunlight not temperature, so they can operate just as efficiently in winter as in summer.
 However, with winter's shorter daylight hours, they will produce proportionately less power than in the summer months.